-Aluminium alloy 6082 is a medium strength alloy with excellent corrosion resistance.
+Aluminium 6082 is a medium strength alloy with excellent corrosion resistance.
 It has the highest strength of 6000 series alloys.
 Alloy 6082 is known as a structural alloy.
 In plate form, 6082 is the alloy most commonly used for machining.
 As a relatively new alloy, the higher strength of 6082 has seen it replace 6061 in many applications.
 The addition of a large amount of manganese controls the grain structure which in turn results in a stronger alloy.
-It is difficult to produce to produce thin walled, complicated extrusion shapes in alloy 6082.
+It is difficult to produce thin walled, complicated extrusion shapes in alloy 6082.
 The extruded surface finish is not as smooth as other similar strength alloys in the 6000 series.
 In the T6 and T651 temper, 6082 machines well and produces tight coils of swarf when chip breakers are used.

 This material is used for milk churns, trusses, cranes, ore skips, beer barrels, bridges, highly stressed applications and transport applications.